collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
+The command line instructions say they are for reviewing pull requests locally, but these instructions can be used by anyone with write permission to a branch who wants to work on it, whether it is a feature branch or pull request branch.

+If a pull request has already been made, the additional commits will be automatically added to the pull request when you push the additional commits to the branch, up to the point that the pull request is believed to be finished and a maintainer merges it.

 ### Perspective: Maintainer

 We are DjangoCon US website maintainer with write permission to the DjangoCon repo.
 The DjangoCon US website repo is our origin.